-A. Rent payments shall be paid on the first day of each month.
-Payment can be made by cash, debit/credit card, automatic clearing house, payroll deductions, personal checks, cashier's checks or money orders made payable to: the Tohono O'odham Ki:Ki Association in Sells, Arizona, or it can be mailed to: Tohono O'odham Ki:Ki Association, P.O.
-Box 790, Sells, Arizona 85634.

-- B. A Participant may make arrangements with his or her employer to have their rent payment deducted from his or her earnings.
+- A. Rent payments shall be paid on the first day of each month.
+Payment can be made by cash, debit/credit card, automatic clearing house (ACH), payroll deductions, personal checks, cashier's checks or money orders made payable to: the Tohono O'odham Ki:Ki Association in Sells, Arizona, or it can be mailed to: Tohono O'odham Ki:Ki Association, P.O.
+Box 790, Sells, Arizona 85634. - B. A Participant may make arrangements with his or her employer to have their rent payment deducted from his or her earnings.
 The employer shall identify and designate the Participant, his or her TOKA account number, house number, amount of payment, and shall be responsible for mailing the Rent payment to the TOKA.
-It shall be the Rental Program Participant's responsibility to immediately notify his or her employer of Rent payment changes based on an amended payment charge occurring from annual recertification. - C. A charge of \$25.00 shall be assessed for returned personal checks for insufficient funds.
-The TOKA shall not accept personal checks from Participants whose check has been returned for insufficient funds for a period not to exceed two (2) years, and after demonstration of consecutive on-time monthly payments to TOKA for a minimum of one (1) year. - D. The office is open Monday through Friday (except holidays), from 8:00 a.m. to 4:30 p.m.
+It shall be the Rental Program Participant's responsibility to immediately notify his or her employer of Rent payment changes based on an amended payment charge occurring from annual recertification. - C. A charge of \$10.00 shall be assessed for returned personal checks or ACH deposits for insufficient funds.
+The TOKA shall not accept personal checks from Participants whose check has been returned for insufficient funds for a period not to exceed six (6) months - D. The office is open Monday through Friday (except holidays), from 8:00 a.m. to 4:30 p.m.
 Payment received after 4:00 p.m. shall be posted the next business day.